influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/administration/configuration.md

 }
 ```
 By POSTing this document to the `/kapacitor/v1/config/smtp/` endpoint the SMTP
-override is removed and Kapacitor reverts to the behavior defined on the
+override is removed and Kapacitor reverts to the behavior defined in the
 configuration file.